MarcooLopez/Genomic-Selection/README.md

 yield was evaluated in four environments (E1, low rainfall and irrigated; E2, high rainfall; E3, low rainfall and high temperature;
 and E4, low humidity and hot).
-Data is available for download in R-package 'BGLR' (Perez and de los Campos, 2014).
+Data is available for download in R-package 'BGLR'.

 ### R-packages installation
 ```